 Unfortunately, PVC insulation seems to be a favorite snack of rodents, and as such, the loop is frequently damaged.
 The manufacturer, obviously aware of this, has designed the unit to beep in the event the loop is broken, to avoid a jail break.

 After a quick online search, and a trip to the store where the unit was purchased, I still had no answers other than to uninstall the existing loop and reinstall a new loop.
 As the perimeter of the yard is around 300 meters, this wasn’t an ideal solution.
 While it did cross my mind that this was a perfect excuse to buy a TDR, I decided this would be a good time for some ingenuity.

 My solution?
 Use a tone generator and inductive amplifier to follow the signal.
 When the sound stopped, I knew the problem was somewhere behind me.
 While my solution was not exceedingly elegant, it did work.
 Has anyone else had this sort of problem, and what other ideas can the group come up with?

 Similarly tagged OmniNerd content:

-- Host Your Own Website in Mac OS X with Apple's Built-in Apache Server, by Brandon about 6 years ago
+- Host Your Own Website in Mac OS X with Apple's Built-in Apache Server, by Brandon over 7 years ago